Winter Lawn Fertilizer: Tips On Keeping Your Grass Thrives

 Luckily, the water requirement is not too much.
 In case of rain, you don’t need to add more water.
 In contrast, offer more when you have a long drought.
 You can also reduce the amount by half in the winter.

 Moreover, it would be great to install an automatic irrigation system, like a sprinkler, to help you fulfill their water needs.
-With such a system, you can easily set a schedule in case you forget to water the grass.

-3. Take A Soil Test
+3. Take a Soil Test

 Soil test applies to warm-season lawns as it does not need fertilizers during winter.
 That’s why, it makes a perfect time to check the soil nutrients and prepare for the following season’s fertilization schedule.

 To examine your soil, take the soil sample 60 days before the fertilization to create a baseline.
 Any shorter than that may not show a correct result.
-You can check it using a soil analyzer sold on the market.

-Latest Post:
+Latest Posts:

-FAQ (Frequently Asked Questions)
+FAQs (Frequently Asked Questions)

 When should I put winter fertilizer on my lawn?